Law School Commencement 2014 - Saturday, May 24, 2014

 And enter in the graduate’s last name.
 Then enter Lewis and Clark Law School and select 2014.
 This will pull up your picture proofs.

 A short reception will be held after graduation at the Law School.
 We hope that your family and friends will join you there.

 Children’s Commencement Ceremony

 In honor of the children of the graduating students, the Office of Alumni Relations and the Alumni Board of Directors present a special Children’s Commencement Ceremony held immediately following the Law School Commencement.
-It will be held in Wood Hall, Classroom 8.
+It will be held TBD.
 Family and friends are invited to attend this ceremony.
 Registration is necessary.